shstefanov/infrastructure-mongodb/README.md

         },

         someSpecificQuery: function(param_1, options, cb){

-          // this is mongodb collection instance
+          // this is mongodb collection instance that represents current resource var collection = this.collection;
           // read more about it here - http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html
-          var collection = this.collection;

           // The DataLayer instance provides:
           // this.create(doc, cb);